Kinds of types in Scala, part 2: take type, return type or type parameters

 // Either[String, User]

 These are the type constraints provided by the language.
-Besides them there are also generalized type constraints, which exist as type classes provided by compiler (if compiler cannot create them, it means that a types fail constraints):
+Besides them there are also generalized type constraints, which exist as type classes provided by the compiler (if the compiler cannot create them, it means that a type fails the constraints):

-If you are requiring, that there should be a type class in scope for your type parameter:
+If you require that there be a type class in scope for your type parameter:

 def doSomething[F[_]: Monad]: F[String]

-I met people, who would also name implicit syntax to type classes a type constraint (I require of a type T to be a monad).
+I met people who would also call implicit syntax for type classes a type constraint (I require of a type T to be a monad).

 Variance

-Type constraints are useful when we want to describe our expectations about type parameter and/or returned type.
+Type constraints are useful when we want to describe our expectations about a type parameter and/or the returned type.
 But there are use cases where they are not enough.

 sealed trait Option[T] {}